erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/disable-secureboot-en.md

 # Running Windows on the Xiaomi Pad 5

 ## Disabling secureboot

+> [!WARNING]
+> This guide is only for driver versions lower than 2601.19.

 > [!Important]
 > Follow this guide only if you want to disable secureboot.